PlasmaPy/hack.plasmapy.org/pages/index.md

 For information about registering please check out our [2021 Hack Week registration page](./2021/registration).

+## Python tutorials

+We will hold two [tutorials to introduce Python](./2021/python) to participants who are new to Python.
+These tutorials will be held during the week before the Hack Week on Monday, June 21 and Tuesday, June 22 at 15 UTC (4 pm CET / 11 am EDT / 8 am PDT).

 ## Code of conduct

 Plasma Hack Week has adopted the [Contributor Covenant Code of